Field Course: Genomics in the Jungle III - Herpetofauna of the Amazon

 If you don’t find the answers you are looking for on that page, please feel free to contact using the form at the bottom of this page.

 Participants can acquire credit directly from their universities.
-You would provide your university with the course syllabus, and the school may decide to accept the instructor’s grade and issue credit for the course.
-For more details on obtaining credit or deciding if credit is for you, please email us at firstname.lastname@example.org
+You would provide your university with the course syllabus, and the school may decide to accept the instructors’ evaluation and issue credit for the course.
+For more details on obtaining credit or deciding if credit is for you, please email us at email@example.com

-The United States university system runs on credits – typically 2 to 4 per class.
-A student needs a certain number of credits to graduate with a bachelors’ degree eventually.
-However, this system has little to no meaning outside the US itself, and thus, when we offer credits, we are primarily targeting those students within the US to whom this is relevant.
-Course credit is therefore only available to students in the US, or possibly countries like Canada, who can transfer credits from US Universities to their institutions to apply towards their degrees.
+The United States of America’s university system runs on credits – typically 2 to 4 per class.
+A student needs a certain number of credits to graduate with a Bachelors’ degree.
+However, this system has little to no meaning outside the USA itself, and thus, when we offer credits, we are primarily targeting those students within the USA to whom this is relevant.
+Course credit is therefore only available to students in the USA, or possibly countries like Canada, who can transfer credits from USA Universities to their institutions that will apply towards their degrees.